-Most recently, in November 2019, a report from The Information claimed Apple hosted a presentation in October which filled the 1,000-seat Steve Jobs Theater, briefing staff on its augmented reality plans.
+In November 2019, a report from The Information claimed Apple hosted a presentation a month earlier that filled the 1,000-seat Steve Jobs Theater at Apple HQ, briefing staff on its augmented reality plans.

-These plans include the launch of an AR headset in 2022, followed by a pair of sleeker AR glasses a year later, in 2023.
-This contradicts the expectations of the often-accurate Apple analyst Ming-Chi Kuo, who has repeatedly said Apple's first AR device will arrive in 2020.
-As 2019 draws to a close, we are inclined to believe the 2022-2023 timeline feels more realistic.
+These plans reportedly included the launch of an AR headset in 2022, followed by sleeker AR glasses a year later, in 2023.
+This contradicts the expectations of the often-accurate Apple analyst Ming-Chi Kuo, who had repeatedly said Apple's first AR device would arrive in 2020.
+As 2019 drew to a close, the 2022-2023 timeline felt more realistic.

-The report also claims the headsets will have a comfortable fit, and Apple will start speaking to developers about building software for the AR headset in 2021.
-Although details are scarce we expect the AR headset to be similar to the Microsoft HoloLens and Magic Leap, blending the wearer's real environment with a computer-generated interface viewed through a lens or semi-transparent display.
+That report also claimed the headsets will have a comfortable fit, and Apple would start speaking to developers about building software for the AR headset in 2021.

 Vuzix Blade AR Smart Glasses, with Amazon Alexa Built-in, HD Camera and Voice-Controls